Frequently Asked Questions

-Not only will this access strengthen our students’ technology, academic, and “real world” skills, but the access will also allow students experiences deciding the right tool for their own learning style and applying their learning in new ways
+Not only will this access strengthen our students’ technology, academic, and “real world” skills, but the access will also allow students experiences deciding the right tool for their own learning style and applying their learning in new ways.

-Which students are piloting the BYOD initiative?
+Which students are implementing the BYOD program?